Updated: January 2023

-Here Jodi did not use traditional beach colors, but used pastel winter colors.
-Beach pictures in the winter make for great family portraits.
-By using large white frames Jodi gives us the idea of white snow without the snow.
-Her cool blue color compliments the blue in the ocean and winter sky.
-She used the Sea Life Die Set for her Shell Cornerstone, Numbers 3, and Alphabet 3 Lowercase for her title.
+Here, Jodi did not use traditional beach colors, but used pastel winter colors instead.
+Jodi's cool blue color compliments the ocean and winter sky.
+She also added beach elements by using the Sea Life Die Set for her Shell, and starfish from the Beach combers set.
 Her winter floral patterned paper goes perfectly with her winter colors and beach pictures.
-If you head to the beach this winter take lots of pictures for your scrapbook layouts but be sure to bring a warm, fluffy jacket!

 6. Take Pictures of Winter Sunsets!

 While you are at the beach be sure to take lots of photos of winter sunsets!
 The light is beautiful and will warm up any winter scrapbook page.

 Candy knows that sunsets at the beach are magnificent no matter what season it is!
 Aren't her sunset pictures magnificent?
 Winter sunsets are gorgeous and are perfect for Mosaic Moments® Strip 1x2 Dies!
 She framed her pictures in a dark grey to contrast the yellows and oranges in her sunsets and the yellow tone in the Mosaic Moments 12x12 Grid paper she used.

 We love how she offset her focal point picture and added the twine embellishment!

 7. Use Strong Graphic Dies!